snapdocs/survey/README.md

 ## Survey inside your Views

 ### Controlling Survey availability per participant
-NOTE: avaliable_for_participant? method has been deprecated.
-Please use available_for_participant? method instead.

 To control which page participants see you can use method `available_for_participant?` that checks if the participant already spent his attempts.